uniblockchain/mobile-authedmine/README.md

 # AuthedMine for Mobile Browsers

-AuthedMin is usually disabled for mobile browsers; however, this script enables the more heavily throttled use of AuthedMine on mobile browsers.
+AuthedMine is usually disabled for mobile browsers; however, this script enables the more heavily throttled use of AuthedMine on mobile browsers.

 ## Normal [AuthedMine Monero Miner]